RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/networking/cloud-robotics.md

 Cloud robotics represents a paradigm shift in the field of robotics, where the traditional model of integrating sensing and computation within a single robotic system gives way to a distributed architecture with an extended or shared brain.
 In this approach, robots become compact, consume less power, and also cost-effective by offloading the bulk of processing tasks to the cloud.
 The core idea is to leverage on-demand computing resources offered by cloud infrastructure.
 This architecture also enables human operators to remotely teleoperate robots, enhancing flexibility and scalability in various applications.
 Moreover, the architecture facilitates information sharing across the entire system, fostering collective learning and optimization for multi-agent use cases.
 Achieving these advantages introduces novel research challenges, such as efficiently allocating parallel computation in the cloud at a reasonable cost, addressing inevitable bottlenecks associated with network connectivity, and devising algorithms capable of distributing computation tasks between the cloud and the robot.

 ## Configuring a WLAN network
 When choosing a WiFi router, you’ll have to decide whether you want a Wi-Fi 6 router, a Wi-Fi 5 (802.11ac) router, or a Wi-Fi mesh system.
-Whilst there are specific steps to configuring different Wi-Fi routers depending on the manufacturer, the below are some important points to keep in mind.
+While there are specific steps to configuring different Wi-Fi routers depending on the manufacturer, the below are some important points to keep in mind.

 1. **Frequency:** A 5GHz WLAN network offers several advantages.
 It provides better performance at short ranges compared to 2.4GHz.
 The 5GHz band, though somewhat faster, has shorter wavelengths, limiting its range and penetration through objects.
 However, this limitation becomes an advantage in terms of reduced interference and higher bandwidth.
 The 2.4GHz band, while traveling further, often faces more congestion and has fewer channel options.
 Therefore, opting for a 5GHz WLAN network results in higher bandwidth, less cross-network interference, but with the drawback of a relatively smaller range, making it suitable for environments with shorter distances between devices.